2013–14 Swindon Town F.C. season

-The 2013–14 season will be Swindon Town's second consecutive season in the League One since gaining promotion from League Two in 2012.
-Swindon will seek to better the 2012–13 season, a campaign that resulted in the Wiltshire club finishing 6th overall and losing in the Play-offs to Brentford at the semi-final stage.
+The 2013–14 season was Swindon Town's second consecutive season in the League One since gaining promotion from League Two in 2012.

-Alongside the league campaign, Swindon Town will also compete in the FA Cup, League Cup and the Johnstone's Paint Trophy.
+Alongside the league campaign, Swindon also competed in the FA Cup, League Cup and the Johnstone's Paint Trophy.
 The 2013–14 campaign was scheduled to be Kevin MacDonald's first full season as manager of Swindon Town after replacing Paolo Di Canio in February 2012 but the Scotsman resigned during pre-season.